iljoong/vmss-vipswap/terraform/appgw/README.md

 ### Swap Slot

-Swap stage and production slot
+1. Swap stage and production slot by updating rules

 > While App Gateway updates backend-pool, it may cause ~1 sec downtime.